adbmd/e2e-ml-app-tensorflow/README.md

                     "text":"The Wimbledon tennis tournament starts next week!"
                 },
                 {
-                    "text":"The Canadian minister signed in the new federal law."
+                    "text":"The Canadian government officials proposed the new federal law."
                 }
             ]
         }' | json_pp